lecousin/lc-spring-data-r2dbc/src/README.md

 You can note the method `getLcClient()` needed to execute requests, which is automatically available if your repository extends `LcR2dbcRepository`.
 If you don't need it, your repository can just extend the `R2dbcRepository` base interface of Spring.

+# Notes

+## WARNING: An illegal reflective access operation has occurred

+If you get this warning, just add a file package-info.java in the packages containing your entities.
+We use this trick to allow access to the package without loading a class.